An Essay by Marvin Bartel, author bio

 1. All people need utensils, clothing, tools, space for living, space for religious expression, and space for social interaction.

-2. All people, regardless of culture, have a need for individual
+2. All people, regardless of culture, have a need for

-identity and for group identity.
+.
 Some cultures stress

 individuality more and others stress group identity more.
 These identity